whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-15-Glossybox-Subscription-Box-October-2015-Review.md

 <img src="/images/GlossyboxOct2015SabeMassonPerfume3.jpg" border="0" style="border:none;max-width:100%;" alt="Sabe Masson Le Soft Perfume" />
 </a></center>

-<p>The perfume comes in a solid perfume stick form and has a plastic seal on top of it as shown above.</p>
+<p>It has a plastic seal on top of it to keep the perfume safe and fresh until it gets to your hands.</p>

 <center><a href="https://www.glossybox.com/referal?CI=MTMzODY3" target="_blank">
 <img src="/images/GlossyboxOct2015SabeMassonPerfume4.jpg" border="0" style="border:none;max-width:100%;" alt="Sabe Masson Le Soft Perfume" />
 </a></center>

-<p>Here's a look at the perfume stick closer with it twisted a bit so you can see the actual product.</p>
+<p>Here's a look at the perfume stick closer with it twisted up a bit so you can see the actual product.</p>

 <p>I actually love the scent of this perfume surprisingly.
 It's convenient to travel with since it's not liquid, and the packaging is cute!</p>